 Free internet access is available in most municipal libraries (biblioteket).
 As it's a popular service, you may have to reserve a time slot earlier in the day; in busier places, you may be restricted to a half-hour slot.
 Be aware that some libraries are replacing their internet-access computer terminals with free wi-fi.

-Most tourist offices in major towns have free wi-fi, and sometimes an internet terminal as well (for which there's usually a small fee).
+In addition to offering wi-fi, sometimes tourist offices in major towns have an internet terminal as well (for which there's usually a small fee).